Magnet Fishing Laws: A State-by-State Guide

 Arkansas: In Arkansas, magnet fishing is legal unless expressly prohibited, and historic artifacts are defined as those predating the 1803 Louisiana Purchase.
 Learn where to magnet fish in Arkansas.

-California: In California, magnet fishing is allowed in navigable public waterways, but it is unlawful to remove artifacts of any age from state waters.
+California: [Last updated August 20, 2025] In California, magnet fishing is allowed in navigable public waterways, but it is unlawful to remove artifacts of any age from state waters.
+Most California state parks prohibit magnet fishing due to archaeological protection regulations, and some parks require special permits for metal detecting activities.
+Always check with individual park rangers before magnet fishing in any state park location.
 Learn where to magnet fish in California.

 Colorado: In Colorado, magnet fishing must avoid trespassing on private property, and archaeology refers to artifacts over 200 years old.
 Learn where to magnet fish in Colorado.